-- Information is relevant when it influences the economic decisions of users by helping them evaluate past, present or future events or by confirming or correcting their past evaluations.
+- 12 Information is relevant when it influences the economic decisions of users by helping them evaluate past, present or future events or by confirming or correcting their past evaluations.
 Information is also relevant when it assists in evaluating the stewardship of management.

-- 15 EFRAG considered whether IFRS 16 would result in the provision of relevant information in other words, information that has predictive value, confirmatory value or both or whether it would result in the omission of relevant information.
-In its assessment of relevance, EFRAG has identified the following topics as being the most significant to this assessment based on the criteria in paragraph 11:
+- 13 EFRAG considered whether IFRS 16 would result in the provision of relevant information in other words, information that has predictive value, confirmatory value or both or whether it would result in the omission of relevant information.
+In its assessment of relevance, EFRAG has identified the following topics as being the most significant to this assessment based on the criteria in paragraph 10:

-- (a) Definition of a lease
+- (a) Definition and identification of a lease;

-- (b) Identification of a lease

-- (c) Lessee accounting
+- (b) Lessee accounting:

-- (i) Recognition of a right-of-use asset and a lease liability
+- (i) Recognition of a right-of-use asset and a lease liability;

-- (ii) Initial measurement of the right-of-use asset and the lease liability
+- (ii) Initial measurement of the right-of-use asset and the lease liability;

-- (iii) Subsequent measurement of the right-of-use asset and the lease liability
+- (iii) Subsequent measurement of the right-of-use asset and the lease liability;

-- (iv) Lease modifications
+- (iv) Lease modifications;

-- (v) Sale and leaseback transactions
+- (v) Sale and leaseback transactions;

-- (vi) Presentation
+- (vi) Presentation;

-- (vii) Disclosures
+- (vii) Disclosures;

-- (viii) Transition requirements
+- (viii) Transition requirements;

-- (d) Lessor accounting
+- (c) Lessor accounting;

-- (i) Sublease arrangements
+- (i) Sublease arrangements; and

 - (ii) Disclosures.

-Definition of a lease
+Definition and identification of a lease